marshall-buck/panel_layout/README.md

 * **Repaint Boundaries**: Each panel is wrapped in a `RepaintBoundary` (via `AnimatedPanel` structure) so that resizing one panel doesn't force a repaint of its content if the content dimensions haven't changed (though often they do in resizing).
 * **Stable Neighbors**: During animation, the engine identifies "stable neighbors" to lock sizing constraints, preventing "wobble" effects where dynamic panels might jitter as available space changes rapidly.

-### 5. No External Dependencies

-The package is designed to be foundational.
-It avoids `material.dart` or `cupertino.dart` to ensure:

 // TODO: Make it so it doesnt make adiference the order the panels are included in the panel layout list.